dalyIsaac/Whim/docs/docs/scripting.md

 After the `DoConfig` function is called, Whim will initialize the various managers and plugins and start the main loop.

 The `DoConfig` function is returned from the script so Whim can call it when it loads.

+To see some examples of what you can do in your config, see [Snippets](./snippets.md).